vishu2222/SqlMigration/README.md

 # SqlMigration

-transefering data from on opremise sql server data base to azure datalake storage using azure data factory
+Ingesting data from on opremise sql server data base to azure datalake storage using azure data factory